steam0/pact-guide/README.md

 ## Tests

 Testing code is an important part of software development.
-Testing code gives the developer confidence that the application works as intended but both writing and running tests is time consuming, also known as  the _cost_.
-Different types of tests have different strengths and weaknesses and there is a massive difference in the cost of these different types of tests.
+Testing code gives the developer confidence that the application works as intended but both writing and running tests is time consuming.
+Different types of tests have different strengths and weaknesses and there is a massive difference in the _cost_ (time spent writing and running tests) of these different types of tests.
 This article will give a brief introduction to three common types of tests and compare them to writing Consumer Driven Contracts.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/pyramid.png?raw=true" width="60%">